x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-document-collaboration.md

 - Users must have the proper licenses.
 Users with a OneDrive for Business account need to be licensed for either SharePoint Online or OneDrive for Business.
 You can verify a user's license by selecting the user in the Microsoft 365 admin center and selecting the **Edit** button.

     > [!NOTE]
-    > See [Set up OneDrive for Business in Microsoft 365 or Office 365](https://docs.microsoft.com/onedrive/onedrive) for more information.
+    > See [OneDrive](https://docs.microsoft.com/onedrive/onedrive) for more information.

 Perform the following steps: